 You’ve taken on a Paleo diet, you’re feeling energetic, and now you want to go do things that make you feel even more like our ancestors, like go walking in the woods for a few days.
-But now that you’re tethered to your kitchen making all of these foods, you can’t imagine what you would eat if you were to go backpacking.
+But now that you’re tethered to your kitchen making all of these foods, you can’t imagine what you would eat if you were to go Paleo backpacking.
+What would that even look like?
 It’s not like the old days when you could just take some chocolate bars, some gouda cheese and a hunk of salami (or was that just me?).

 As a rock climber, I know this issue well.
 I actually avoid going to places where I don’t have access to a cooler and a camp stove because it can be so difficult.
 Having said that, it is very possible.
 You just might have to sacrifice some freshness of your meals and lightness of your backpack to do it.
 It takes a lot of protein to do this diet right, and nuts and seeds only get you so far.
 Especially when you’re working hard hiking all day, you really need to replenish with good food.
 Obviously, staying true to the Paleo Plan will be at least partially out of the question for the trip, so here are some guidelines: